csci-1301/csci-1301.github.io/lectures/090_if/readme.md

 - Note that the `else` from the inner if statement becomes `else if(usCitizen == true && age < 18)` because we combined the outer if condition (`usCitizen == true`) with the opposite of the inner if condition (`age >= 18`).

 - Not all nested `if` statements can be rewritten this way.
-If there is additional code in a block, other than the nested `if` statement, it's harder to convert it to an if-else-if
+If there is additional code in a block, other than the nested `if` statement, it is harder to convert it to an if-else-if

 - For example, in this nested `if` statement: